 Discover when, where and why such events take place.
 If you cannot find sufficient information online, contact organisations directly.
 Ask whether you have to be a member to attend their events.
 If so, find out about membership costs and benefits.
 If events are open to non-members, find out whether you have to pay to attend.

 Rearrange other appointments in advance if these conflict.
-Don't cancel all other meetings, because these provide networking opportunities, too.
+Don't cancel them because these provide networking opportunities, too.
 Base your decisions upon your business priorities.

 Guided by how much time you can spare and how likely you are to achieve worthwhile objectives, recognise which events you need to attend and which ones are less important.

 Don't aim to attend all events.
-If you cannot attend an important one, if possible, make sure someone else is there to represent you.
+If you cannot attend an important one, make sure someone else is there to represent you if possible.
 Networking should be the responsibility of all company representatives - not just the owner-manager.

 You will be able to use this when you meet people at networking events.